Planning A Winter Backpacking Trip

 - Pre-moistened wipes (for nightly wipe-off)

-- 4 sheets toilet paper per person/per day
+- 4 sheets of toilet paper per person/per day

 - Menstruation products with empty Ziploc for waste